 If you have a pencil you can do this easy technique.
 The back end of the pencil, when dipped in paint, can give you good dots.
 Google for dot mandala and you get such brilliant designs – get inspired by them and create your own masterpieces

 If you use an outliner to make these dots , especially an outliner which is metallic you can create a beaded effect.
-Use gold and silver or other metallic colours and create bead embroidery like look
+Use gold and silver or other metallic colors and create bead embroidery like look

 3 Outliner painting